AriFordsham/GHCWiki/commentary/compiler/driver.md

 1. We have an opportunity to cache and reuse information from interface files which we may load from the environment.
 This is why, for example, `ghc --make` outperforms parallel one-shot compilation on one core.

+This discussion is going to omit concerns related to dynamic code loading in GHC (as would be the case in GHCi).

 ## The overall driver